 How to Winterize Rutabaga

 A rutabaga plant will produce one bulb during its lifetime and then go to seed.
 It is impossible to stop this natural process, so you won't be harvesting the same rutabagas year after year.
-You can, however, leave them in the ground over the winter and dig up a few as you need them.
+You can, however, leave them in the ground over the winter if you live in a warm climate, and dig up a few as you need them.

 Storing rutabagas in the ground over the winter only works if the ground does not freeze.
 To prevent freezing, cover your rutabagas with a thick layer of mulch or straw.
 Make the covering 10 to 12 inches thick so that it provides adequate insulation.
 Don't just mulch over and around your plants.
 For maximum protection, make your row of mulch 18 inches wide.